MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2025 November 2nd AX000 panel: Added SineAdd & SineFM waveforms to Stepwave list.
 (They are surely sort of, NOT accurate Additive nor FM).
 Steps have now keys to guide in full range of 63
 - UPDATE 2025 November 4th AX000 panel: Key Lock and step slider added to Program LFO
 - UPDATE 2025 November 16th AX000 panel: Sample Bank editing added.
 Tweaks and bug fixes.
 New macros.
 USE WITH CARE.
 MAKE BACKUPS FIRST.
+- UPDATE 2025 November 17th AX000 panel: Major bug in PGM LFO SAWs fixed.
+Major bugs in SampleBank- and Sampleparameter functions corrected.
+They triggered a mass of objectlist requests with emptylists.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.